Undergraduate Course: Society and Epigraphy in Roman Italy (ANHI10017)

-- an understanding of the discipline ('epigraphy') and its importance for the historian;
+- demonstrate in coursework and class discussion an understanding of the discipline ('epigraphy') and its importance for the historian

-- the ability to use critically a variety of different methodologies and approaches to this body of source material;
+- demonstrate in coursework and class discussion an ability to use critically a variety of different methodologies and approaches to this body of source material

-- bibliographical research skills to find independently additional information and epigraphic material relating to the study of society in Roman Italy.
+- demonstrate in coursework and class discussion bibliographical research skills to enable students to find independently additional information and epigraphic material relating to the study of society in Roman Italy

 |Graduate Attributes and Skills